NCAR/climate-primer-water/doc/ch3_baselines.rst

-this primer is primarily on the atmospheric “flux” terms into and out of the surface (see figure below) of the hydrologic cycle components: precipitation and the climate variables that impact evapotranspiration (temperature, solar insolation, long-wave radiation, wind speed, relative humidity); this contrasts with those variables that are subsurface variables, and those that are more “point-based” and diagnosed through local-impact model research (e.g. streamflow, sediment transport, storage, etc.).
+this primer is primarily on the atmospheric “flux” terms into and out of the surface (see figure below) of the hydrologic cycle components: precipitation and the climate variables that impact evapotranspiration (temperature, solar insolation, longwave radiation, wind speed, relative humidity); this contrasts with those variables that are subsurface variables, and those that are more “point-based” and diagnosed through local-impact model research (e.g.,streamflow, sediment transport, storage, etc.).

 |image1|